NHL Regular Season & Stanley Cup Preview & Betting Guide

 You know how punters get lost in too much data or bet blindly?
 I break down the stats and trends so you can feel confident you’re betting with more than just gut instinct.

-NHL Global Series: The international games for 2025-26 will be held in Sweden, with the Predators and Penguins playing two matches scheduled on the 14th and 16th of November at the Avicii Arena in Stockholm.
+NHL Global Series: The international games for 2026-27 will be held in Finland and Germany this season.
+The Kraken and Hurricanes are playing two matches scheduled on the 12th and 14th of November at the Veikkaus Arena in Helsinki.

-With the great news that the 2025-26 season will be going ahead as normal, the tipsters on OLBG will be delighted, especially the best NHL tipsters.
+The tipsters on OLBG will be looking forward to the new season, especially the best NHL tipsters.
 These are tipsters who, over the past twelve months, have all made a profit with their ice hockey predictions!

 Best Ice Hockey Betting Sites UK